TheNewC0der-24/ToDo-Buddy/README.md

 <h1 align='center'>ToDo Buddy</h1>

 ## About
-ToDo - a task management application. <br>
+ToDo Buddy - a task management application.

-It allows users to manage their tasks from a smartphone, tablet and computer.
+It allows users to add, edit, delete, and mark tasks as done.
+The application uses local storage to persist the to-do list.

 ## Features
-The user can manage their task easily.
-Tasks can be 'Edited' and 'Deleted' by the user. <br> The tasks are further divided into categories based on their status, such as `Active` or `Completed`.
-Also, By just clicking on the All tab, the user can see 'All' tasks.
+- **Add new tasks:** Users can create new tasks by entering a description and clicking the "Add" button.
+- **Edit tasks:** Users can edit the description of existing tasks by clicking on the "Edit" button and modifying the text.
+- **Delete tasks:** Users can remove tasks by clicking the delete button.
+- **Mark tasks as done:** Users can mark tasks as completed by clicking a check button.
+- **Multiple tabs:** Tasks are organized into four tabs: "Active", "Completed", "All", and "Status".

+The "Status" tab provides an overview of the current state of the to-do list.
+It displays the following information:

+1. Total tasks: The total number of tasks in the list.
+2. Active tasks: The number of tasks that are not marked as completed.
+3. Completed tasks: The number of tasks that have been marked as completed.

 ## ToDo
 - [x] Use localStorage to store the todos.